How Important Are Oven Temperatures?

 Cooking In A Pizza Oven

-Our pizza oven in my backyard runs on a good old natural wood fire.
+Our pizza oven in my backyard runs on an excellent old natural wood fire.
 My dad is constantly sticking some high-tech thermometer into the oven to see how hot it is, and if it’s not hot enough, stick some more wood in and blow on it.

-Eventually, he settled with a temperature, and our pizza gets cooked and was delicious while my dad is dripping sweat from standing in front of an open oven.
+Eventually, he settled with a temperature, and our pizza got cooked and was delicious while my dad was dripping sweat from standing in front of an open oven.
 Thankfully, most kitchen ovens don’t work like that.

 Instead, we rely on the buttons and dials to get our ovens to change our temperature at precise intervals.